Creative style: GH designer stuns in Ghana Must Go outfit at African Games

-13Th African Games: Designer The Fashion GodD Stuns In Ghana Must Go Bag Outfit, Video Trends
+13th African Games: Designer The Fashion GodD Stuns In Ghana Must Go Outfit, Video Trends

-- The talented Ghanaian designer, The Fashion GodD, proudly featured at the 13th African Games on Saturday
+- The Fashion GodD, a talented Ghanaian designer, proudly featured at the 13th African Games on Saturday

 - He attended the event adorned in an unconventional Ghana Must Go costume alongside a child and another man